aaronzshey/eth-sandbox/README.md

 - if the length of json owners array doesn't match the onchain length of owners, perform a block search to find the owners and change the ipfs-stored data
+- additionally, implement Qm-prefixed ipfs type checking - if the ipfs url is invalid or doesn't obey the type guards, rebuild the ownership array

 [ ] ipfs code done: implement for minting